tkmsaaaam/browser-operator/rakuten-sec/README.md

 ## Caution

-- We will not be held responsible for any inconvenience caused by using this.
+- This and author will not be held responsible for any inconvenience caused by using this.
+- This tool demand to use privately and properly.